54th Annual Country Music Association Awards: Garth Brooks

-On July 30, 2020, Garth Brooks announced that he wants his name to be permanently out of contention for Entertainer of the Year.
+On July 30, 2020, Garth Brooks announced that he wanted his name to be permanently out of contention for Entertainer of the Year.
 After he won the 2019 Entertainer of the Year award, it caused a social media firestorm; many fans and artists believed Carrie Underwood or Eric Church deserved to win the award over Brooks.
 Brooks stated that after the last win, that it was "not that fun, to tell you the truth."
 As he absorbed the backlash after the November awards show, Brooks said, he couldn't shake the sentiment expressed in one of the tweets he read: "It said, 'Hey man, this guy, why doesn't he step down and just [leave] the entertainer for the next generation?'"
 He said he realized that taking his name out of the running was his only way forward.
 The timing of his announcement came just two days before the second round of voting begins for the annual awards, "I'm very grateful for the time that I've got to go [win]," he said, but now, "somebody else needs to hold that."
 According to a statement released July 30, 2020 by the Country Music Association, "The long-standing CMA Awards rules do not allow individuals to remove themselves from the balloting process at any point."

 In 2021, Brooks restated that his position on receiving a nomination for Entertainer of the Year still stands.

-CMA Messaging

-Singer Margo Price was critical of the awards after the CMA released a statement stating that the show would feature "no drama, just music" promising to help the audience "forget the weight of the world for just a little while".
-Price tweeted her anger stating that "once again, the CMA’s are censoring/white washing their show but who’s surprised? anyone still participating is a socially unconscious pawn.
-Artists pander woke authenticity when it benefits them and then sit in silence as they collect their plastic trophies.
-Also the music sucks".
-She additionally criticized the lack of diversity as "appalling" and the fact that the event included a live audience by stating that "covid cases are at an all time high and the CMA’s are holding an event INSIDE where they censor what you talk about if it doesn’t fit their narrative".
-Many articles however pointed out that the CMA's statement did not mention anywhere that they would censor artists and was simply a piece of promotion and was not, in fact, directed towards the artists or performers at all.
-The CMA released a response to the criticism stating that: “we look forward to an evening of incredible music and celebration at next week’s CMA Awards.
-While our intentions with our social campaign was to communicate to our fans that the show will offer a brief escape, we recognize that our phrasing did not convey that message.
-We welcome every artist’s right to express themselves.”.